 A Brief History of Women’s History Month

-In the United States, throughout the month of March, organizations and individuals around the nation celebrate Women’s History Month.
+Throughout the month of March, organizations and individuals around the nation celebrate Women’s History Month.
 In 1978, only a week was dedicated to appreciating all the strides and progress that women have made in society.
-It wasn’t until 1987 when Congress deemed March to officially be recognized as Women’s History Month.
-With so many great women and their accomplishments to celebrate, trying to squeeze it all into one month proves difficult!
+It wasn’t until 1987 that Congress officially recognized the month of March as Women’s History Month.
+There are countless achievements throughout history made by women which makes it hard to squeeze all of the recognition and celebration into one month!

 In 2021, to commemorate the efforts and achievements of three of Florida’s most influential women, the Junior League of Tallahassee partnered with the Florida Department of State and the Tallahassee Downtown Improvement Authority to commission a mural honoring Florida female trailblazers.